-The following order by the Commission is hereby recommended on the basis of the record concerning the above-captioned complaint.
+The following order by the Commission is hereby recommended on the basis of the record concerning the above-captioned complaint:

-1. The respondents shall forthwith provide the complainants with a copy of the records at issue, free of charge.
-In complying with this order, the respondents may redact from the in camera records the names of the two officers described in paragraph 22 of the findings, above.
+1. The respondents shall forthwith provide the complainant with copies of the Marcum Report described in paragraph 2 of the findings, above.